Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 • Want to try someone out before you bring them on full-time.
 Hiring full-time talent can be expensive, so you may want to hire them on a consultant basis to see if they can handle the workload, provide the expertise you need and fit in with your team culture.

 • Want the flexibility, agility and/or speed that working directly with a consultant can provide.
 Consultants are usually self-directed and don’t require a lot of handholding to get a job done — especially when you need a quick turnaround time.
+You can expect an immediate impact and quick momentum on your project at hand.

 • Need to hand off tactical responsibilities.
 For example, if you want to create and test a new social media, email or digital marketing strategy, you still need hands-on support to execute what you have in place while considering the broader changes.